J-1 Visa Nursing Officer Jobs

 Understand the two-year home residency requirement upfront

-Many Nursing Officer exchange visitors from countries with critical skills shortages or U.S. government funding are subject to the two-year home residency rule before applying for H-1B or a green card.
+Many Nursing Officer exchange visitors from countries with critical skills shortages or U.S. government funding are subject to the two-year home residency rule before applying for H-1B visa or a green card.
 Confirm your waiver eligibility with your designated sponsor before accepting an offer.

 Time your DS-2019 request around state license processing